-Before joining* Nothing But Nets,* Margaret ran strategic partnerships and worked on the grassroots engagement and advocacy portfolio with the ONE Campaign covering a wide range of global health and poverty issues.
-She worked with UNICEF in Botswana to develop media and civil society engagement strategies to further children’s rights and as a consultant for the U.S. Coalition for Child Survival to identify and implement advocacy and coalition-building best practices.
+Before joining Nothing But Nets, Margaret worked at the ONE Campaign, running strategic partnerships and mobilizing grassroots advocates on a wide range of global health and poverty issues.
+She worked with UNICEF in Botswana to develop media and civil society engagement strategies to further children’s rights within the context of the HIV epidemic and as a consultant for the U.S. Coalition for Child Survival to identify and implement advocacy and coalition-building best practices.

 Patty manages the implementation of the UN Foundation’s strategy to advance support for malaria elimination in the Americas.
 As an anthropologist, she is passionate about advancing human development for women, indigenous people and other vulnerable populations.